-No amounts are shown in these columns because awards under the applicable programs do not provide for threshold or maximum payment amounts.
-(2)

-No amounts are shown in this column as the Company's long-term performance program provides for the forfeiture of all shares under certain circumstances of significant underperformance, as more fully explained above in the section entitled "Long-Term Incentive Program."
-(3)

-Represents the baseline awards granted to the executives as more fully explained above in the section entitled "Long-Term Incentive Program."
-(4)

-- Represents the maximum that each executive could receive if all performance metrics are achieved at the highest levels as more fully explained above in the section entitled "Long-(5) Term Incentive Program; Quantitative Objectives. - (6) Performance-based awards vest upon the attainment of certain one-, two- and three-year performance targets. - (7) The grant date fair value of the restricted stock was computed in accordance with generally accepted accounting principles and represents the total projected expense to the Company of grants made during the past fiscal year. - Represents the short-term component of annual bonus awards under the Mexico SAT Incentive Program, as more fully explained above under "Mexico SAT Incentive Program."
-(8) - Represents the long-term component of annual bonus awards under the Mexico SAT Incentive Program.
-The amount reported is the dollar amount credited to the individual, which (9) is payable in 2018 (provided the individual has not voluntarily resigned prior to payment) and may vary from the amount reported based on the future performance of our stock price, as more fully explained above under "Mexico SAT Incentive Program."

-- (10) Represents an award made during the fiscal year as a Contract Award Bonus under the Mexico SAT Incentive Program.
-The amount reported is not the actual amount earned by or credited to the individual, but rather a representative amount based on the Company's performance during fiscal year ending June 30, 2013.
+- (2) No amounts are shown in these columns because awards under the applicable programs do not provide for threshold or maximum payment amounts. - (3) No amounts are shown in this column as the Company's long-term performance program provides for the forfeiture of all shares under certain circumstances of significant underperformance, as more fully explained above in the section entitled "Six-year Performance Program." - (4) Represents the baseline awards granted to the executives as more fully explained above in the section entitled "Six-year Performance Program." - (5) Represents the maximum that each executive could receive if all performance metrics are achieved at the highest levels as more fully explained above in the section entitled "Six-year Performance Program." - (6) Performance-based awards vest upon the attainment of certain one-, two- and three-year performance targets. - (7) The grant date fair value of the restricted stock units was computed in accordance with generally accepted accounting principles and represents the total projected expense to the Company of grants made during the past fiscal year. - (8) Represents the short-term component of annual bonus awards under the Mexico SAT Incentive Program, as more fully explained above under "Mexico SAT Incentive Program." - (9) Represents the long-term component of annual bonus awards under the Mexico SAT Incentive Program.
+The amount reported is the dollar amount credited to the individual, which is payable in 2018 (provided the individual has not voluntarily resigned or is not terminated for cause prior to payment) and may vary from the amount reported based on the future performance of the Company's stock price, as more fully explained above under "Mexico SAT Incentive Program." - (10) Represents a Contract Award Bonus under the Mexico SAT Incentive Program.
+The amount reported is not the actual amount earned by or credited to the individual, but rather a representative amount based on the Company's performance during fiscal year ending June 30, 2015.
 As more fully explained above under "Mexico SAT Incentive Program", the Contract Award Bonus is payable in 2018, if at all, based on cumulative operating income for the Servicio de Administración Tributaria operations through December 31, 2017.
-The amount reported assumes that 2013 operating income from these operations continues each year during the measuring period.
-However, the actual amount of our operating income through 2017 may vary substantially from the amount assumed for purposes of this table. - (11) The Company has eliminated from this table the columns titled "All Other Stock Awards: Number of Shares of Stock or Units", "All Other Option Awards: Number of Securities Underlying Options", and "Exercise or Base Price of Option Awards" because no amounts would have been included in such columns.
+The amount reported assumes that 2015 operating income from these operations continues each year during the measuring period.

+However, the actual amount of the Company's operating income through 2017 may vary substantially from the amount assumed for purposes of this table.

+(11) The Company has eliminated from this table the columns titled "All Other Stock Awards: Number of Stock or Units", "All Other Option Awards: Number of Securities Underlying Options", and "Exercise or Base Price of Option Awards" because no amounts would have been included in such columns.